-Press officer: “Hello, it’s Luke from [recruitment agency].
-Did you get our press release about bed-blocking and the need for more community health workers?”
+Press officer: ‘Hello, it’s the press officer from the (company seeking publicity).
+Did you get our press release about bed-blocking and the need for more community health workers?’

-Press officer: “Two hours ago.
-It was titled ‘delayed transfer of care and discharge of patients.”
+Press officer: ‘Two hours ago.
+It was titled ‘delayed transfers of care and discharge of patients.’

 Don’t waste staff resources

 There are many instances where the language used in a press release must of course be chosen cautiously.